LiveRamp/reslang/docs/pagination.md

 -   `defaultLimit` is the number of resources to return when the user does not specify a `limit` in the query
 -   `maxLimit` is the maximum limit allowed to be specified in a query
 -   `after` is a cursor that can be passed to subsequent queries to continue retrieving results
--   `before` is a cursor that can implement backward searches
+-   `before` is a cursor that can implement backward pagination
 -   `total` indicates the number of records that would be returned given an infinite limit
 -   `next` is a hypermedia link that will return the next set of results
 -   `previous` is a hypermedia link that will return the previous set of results.